 The route of the Greater Yellowstone Trail has a rich history traversing the territorial ranges of the Crow, Blackfoot, Shoshone, Flathead, Gros Ventre and Nez Perce tribes - none of which were year-round residents.
-The trail route has significant opportunity to educate local residents and visitors about the unique cultures of various tribes, local history such as first contact with mountain men and trappers and battles.
-In fact, the route is traversed by the Nez Perce national historic trail which passes near Henry's Lake in Island Park.
+The trail route has significant opportunity to educate local residents and visitors about the unique cultures of various tribes, local history such as first contact with mountain men, trappers and battles.
+In fact, the route is traversed by the Nez Perce National Historic Trail which passes near Henry's Lake near in the Island Park Recreation Area.